Wolfram & Mathematica

 For lower versions, see Installing Mathematica tutorial for details.

-If you are also a Home Use License user, simply download the installer from the Wolfram User Portal using your Wolfram ID, run the installer, and activate using the Wolfram Network License Server.
+If you are also a Mathematica Off-Network Use user, simply download the installer from the Wolfram User Portal using your Wolfram ID, run the installer, and activate using the Wolfram Network License Server.

-Ask me for the installer if you are not a Home Use License user.
+Ask me for the installer if you are not a Mathematica Off-Network Use user.

 Basically, there are two ways to request an upgrade: